kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

      20      0.23156      0.26473      0.29408      0.32866      0.35241

-If we compare this table with the table in [Mas]_, then one observes that the listed values of :math:`\alpha` are twice the values of the :math:`\alpha` in our example.
-The difference can be explained with the fact that [Mas]_ uses a two-sided test while we apply the one-sided test.
+If we compare this table with the table in [Mas]_, then we observe that the listed values of :math:`\alpha` are twice the values of the :math:`\alpha` in our example.
+The difference can be explained by the fact that [Mas]_ uses a two-sided test while we apply the one-sided test.

 In the next script we demonstrate that the Kolmogorov-Smirnov test is